The DynaMORE project is represented by:

 If the opportunity for the input of personal or business data (email addresses, name, and physical addresses) is given, the input of these data takes place voluntarily.
 The use and payment of all offered services are permitted – if and so far technically possible and reasonable – without specification of any personal data or under specification of anonymized data or an alias.
 The use of published postal addresses, telephone or fax numbers and email addresses for marketing purposes is prohibited.
 Offenders sending unwanted spam messages will be persecuted.
 We collect web statistics automatically about your visit to our site.
 This information is used to aid development of the website and its content, and to audit usage of the site.
 The information gathered in this way will not be used for any other purpose.
 These statistics do not contain personal data and cannot be traced back to an individual.

-DynaMORE receives research funding from the European Community’s Horizon 2020 Programme (grant agreement no.: 777084).
-This website reflects only the author’s views and the Community is not liable for any use that may be made of the information contained therein.
+DynaMORE has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 777084.
+This website reflects only the authors’ view and the European Commission is not responsible for any use that may be made of the information it contains.
 These Terms and Conditions of Use may be changed from time to time, and you are responsible for regularly reviewing this information to ensure that you are aware of any changes.
 If you think we have made a mistake, please let us know and we will do our best to resolve the issue.

 Our websites use ’cookies’ which are text files placed on your computer when you visit a site which help us understand how you use our websites.
 Cookies don’t collect personal data from your computer, only the data created by your browsing.
 Some cookies remain on your computer after you leave the website; these are called ‘persistent’ cookies.
 Others are deleted automatically when you close your browser and others simply expire.
 We use the following cookies on our websites: